ArthurSudbrackIbarra/cloney/README.md

 - **`.cloney.yaml` Metadata File**: This special YAML file serves as the template repository's control center and is located in the root of the repository.
 It stores essential details about the repository, such as variable definitions, descriptions, and other crucial information that Cloney relies on to generate dynamic templates.

 By adding the `.cloney.yaml` file to your repository's root, you effectively transform your standard repository into a Cloney Template Repository.
 This simple addition unlocks the power of dynamic template creation and customization, allowing users to tailor the project to their specific needs with ease.

+## Cloney Example Template Repository

+Visit the [Cloney Example Template Repository](https://github.com/ArthurSudbrackIbarra/cloney-test) to see Cloney templates in action.
+Here, you can:

+- Explore its structure.
+- Check out its `.cloney.yaml` metadata file.
+- Customize variables to see Cloney in action.

+Discover the simplicity of project setup and customization by exploring this example repository.

 ## Understanding the `.cloney.yaml` Metadata File